Student Success Center

 Video Captioning for Accessibility

 General Social Media Accessibility Tips

-Videos posted to social media should be uploaded to a YouTube Channel to allow closed-captioning.
+- Videos posted to social media should be uploaded to a YouTube Channel to allow closed-captioning.
 Since YouTube automatic captioning can be inaccurate, prepare an accurate transcript and upload it whenever possible.
-The link to the YouTube video can be included as a status update, rather than uploading the video into Facebook.
+A link to the YouTube video can be included as a status update, rather than uploading the video to Facebook.
 This will ensure that visitors will be taken to an accessible video with captioning.
-Videos such as the ALS Ice Bucket Challenge will still be in compliance with just a comprehensive description.
+Note: Non-educational videos do not need closed captioning or transcripts.

 Eliminating barriers is an important part of online accessibility.
 As students and parents navigate our website, we want them be able to get the information they need.
-By improving our website’s Section 508 compliance, you will be able to reach more students and parents.
+By improving our website’s Section 508 compliance, the College can reach more students and parents.

 The Illinois Information Technology Accessibility Act (IITAA) requires Illinois agencies and universities to ensure that their web sites, information systems,

 and information technologies are accessible to people with disabilities.

 While the Americans with Disabilities Act and Section 504 of the Rehabilitation Act already require the State to ensure accessibility,